tbrunz/logic-puzzle/README.md

  -- Life International, December 17, 1962
  ```

- This project is a Pharo application that will assist in keeping track of all the associations involving the
+ This project is a Pharo application that will assist in keeping track of all the relationships involving the
- various traits, as well as all the logical deductions and inferences that can be made, consistent with the
+ various attributes, as well as all the logical deductions and inferences that can be made, consistent with
- constraints listed.
+ the  constraints listed.
 The app is being developed in 64-bit Pharo 8.